 Career Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (www.bls.gov) predicted that employment of adult literacy and high school equivalency diploma teachers will grow 7% between 2014 and 2024, which is about the national average.
-Growth is due to the demand by employers for an increasing literate workforce and to the number of immigrants in the United States seeking employment.
+The U.S. Bureau of Labor Statistics (www.bls.gov) predicted that employment of adult literacy and high school equivalency diploma teachers will decline 10% between 2018 and 2028.

 In summary, earning a master's degree program in ESL offers the opportunity to teach a diverse population of students and may include the experience of studying or teaching abroad.
 Teacher certification is usually required in the process.